isomerpages/astar-nrp/_careers/7-roarmech.md

 We have developed a new branch of robotics namely tiling robotics and a stream of associated research topics.
 In addition, ROAR lab is the only robotics lab globally that targets research into the design of robots, design for robot and design by robot fields.
 The lab is positioning itself as a catalyst in the transformation of multiple Singapore based companies into global robotic product manufacturers like Lionsbot and Oceania Robotics.

 ##### Responsibility
-Test

 ##### Requirements
-* Bachelor's/Master's degree in Mechanical Engineering or related field
 * Experience designing and performing tests
 * Electromechanical system design experience is preferred